-The stationary phase is used to separate the substances, which is packed into HPLC Column directly; Mobile phase is the carrier, which carries the substances into the stationary phase and goes through the stationary phase.
+The stationary phase is used to separate the substances, which are packed into HPLC Column directly; the Mobile phase is the carrier, which carries the substances into the stationary phase and goes through the stationary phase.

 It is gas in the vapor phase, and it is liquid in the liquid phase.
-Both are called a mobile phase.
+Both are called the mobile phase.

 Normal & Reversed Phase

-The stationary phases used in normal phase chromatography are usually silica gel (Silica), and the other bonded phase adsorbent with polar functional groups, such as (NH2, APS) and cyano group (CN, CPS).
-The HPLC Column made of this kind of absorbent is called normal phase HPLC Column; the absorbent used in reverse chromatography is usually based on silica gel, and the surface bonding phase has relatively weak functional groups.
-The commonly used reverse absorbent are C18 (ODS), C8 (MOS), C4 (Butyl), C6H5 (Phenyl) and so on.
+The stationary phases used in normal phase chromatography are usually silica gel (Silica), and the other bonded phase adsorbent with polar functional groups, such as (NH2, APS), cyano group (CN, CPS), SCX HPLC Column, C8-Universal HPLC Column.
+The HPLC Column made of this kind of absorbent is called a normal phase HPLC Column; the absorbent used in reverse chromatography is usually based on silica gel, and the surface bonding phase has relatively weak functional groups.
+The commonly used reverse absorbent are C18 (ODS), C8 (MOS), C4 HPLC column, C6H5 (Phenyl), and so on.
 The HPLC Column made of this kind of absorbent is called reversed phase HPLC column.